rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-21-Team-Echo-wrapping-up.md

 ### What we have learnt

-We learnt alot during RGSoC, in addition to what we learnt during the month of learning, we learnt many soft skills some of which include the following;
+We learnt alot during RGSoC , some of the skills which got include the following;

 - We learnt the open source workflow , community engagement and handling code reviews for our own and other people's code.
 - Lots of problem solving and working with big code bases.